In Python, data types can be divided into two main categories: value types and reference types

 Reference Types

-Reference types are those whose variables store a reference or memory address to the actual object instead of the actual value itself.
+Reference types are those whose variables store a reference (usually the memory address) to the actual object instead of the actual value itself.

-This means that when we assign a variable to another, both variables point to the same object in memory.
+This means that when we assign one variable to another, both variables point to the same object in memory.

 Common reference types include lists, dictionaries, sets, and custom objects.